The infection is tough to diagnose, leading to an undercount of cases and delayed treatment

 Boken said, however, there is plenty of access to treatment in Tulare County for people who contract valley fever.
 He works in clinics throughout the county that treat people for the infection.
 He sees a diverse group of patients with the infection, some of whom work in agriculture.

 Rep. Kevin McCarthy, the House Minority Leader from California’s 23rd District, recently co-sponsored the FORWARD Act, a bill that would address the challenges of detecting, treating, and eventually eradicating valley fever.

 The bill, which was sponsored by a bipartisan group of congress members from California and Arizona, would include efforts to increase public awareness of the infection and promote the development of new treatments and a vaccine.

-In 2018, former Gov. Jerry Brown approved $8 million in state funding for valley fever.
+In 2018, Gov. Jerry Brown approved $8 million in state funding for valley fever.
 Of that $6 million was dedicated toward research and split between the UC system and the Valley Fever Institute.
 Two million dollars was allocated for awareness and outreach through the California Department of Public Health.